drewwalton19216801/butterfly_emulator/README.md

     cargo build

 ## Running
-A modified version of Ben Eater's blink.asm is provided in demos/blink.asm, and will automatically run for 1000 cycles by simply running the following:
+A modified version of Ben Eater's blink.asm is provided in demos/blink.asm, and will automatically run by simply running the following:

     cargo run
 ### Benchmarking